Danish Funding Programmes

 Grand Solutions projects are often characterised by high risk profile.
 They focus on ambitious results with high value creation in Denmark in terms of new knowledge, growth, employment or solutions to societal challenges.

 Most projects entail a collaboration among companies, universities and research institutions.
 Often they have a high degree of research and innovation activities – albeit projects can cover every stage from strategic research to implementation.
-Most projects get a grant of DKK 5-30 million and have a duration of 2-5 years.Apply for Grand Solutions
+Most projects get a grant of DKK 5-30 million and have a duration of 2-5 years.Get our help with Grand Solutions